Convenience, affordability, and health drive sales

 KEY DATA FINDINGS

-Functional appeal and busy lifestyles drive consumption
+Functional benefits and busy lifestyles drive demand

-Rapid growth of sugar-free options
+Rapid growth of reduced sugar options

 Sports Drinks in Georgia